madhusha3/SQL_Retail_Sales/README.markdown

 - **Category Performance**: Highlighted top-performing categories, aiding inventory decisions.
 - **Operational Efficiency**: Shift-based analysis revealed staffing optimization opportunities.

-## Visualizations (Optional)

-To enhance this project, I plan to integrate Python (e.g., Pandas, Matplotlib) to create visualizations such as:
-- Bar charts for category-wise sales.
-- Line graphs for monthly sales trends.
-- Pie charts for shift-based order distribution.

-*Note*: Visualizations are not included in this repository but can be added upon request.

 ## Tools & Technologies